amouiche/qnap_mtd_resize_for_bullseye/README.md

 | TS-419P | QNAP TS419 family | kirkwood-ts419-6281.dtb | [QNAP_TS419P,uboot-env.legacy](resources/QNAP_TS419P,uboot-env.legacy) | [QNAP_TS419P,uboot-env.new](resources/QNAP_TS419P,uboot-env.new) | [log](resources/QNAP_TS419P_log.txt) | |
 | TS-419PII | QNAP TS419 family | kirkwood-ts419-6282.dtb | [QNAP_TS419_family,uboot-env.legacy](resources/QNAP_TS419_family,uboot-env.legacy) | [QNAP_TS419_family,uboot-env.new](resources/QNAP_TS419_family,uboot-env.new) | [log](resources/QNAP_TS419_family_log.txt) | |
 | | | | | | | |

+## Bookworm support

+There is no change in Bookworm kernels making them incompatible with the partitionning.
+Bookworm upgrade from Bullseye should be ok on every device of the previous list.

+Success were reported for TS-119P+, TS-212P, TS-212E, TS-219PII, TS-410.

+Follow https://wiki.debian.org/DebianUpgrade to upgrade.
+Be sure you have enough room on your HDD (let's say ~2GB) before starting the upgrade since it was the cause of all reported issues.

 # Devices <u>not</u> supported